Diagnosis June 2016 - January 2017 remission

 I was then taken for a full body PET CT scan to see if the cancer had spread.
 They thought this unlikely as the tumour had appeared well contained.
 They were wrong.
 In fact it had spread to the lungs where there were 15 nodules, to the liver where there were 5 lesions, and to the bone where there were four metastases.
 It was the cancer entering the bone which had weakened it and led to the fracture.
 So, including the tumour removed from the retro-peritoneum, there was a total of 25 tumours across my body.
 Stage 4 cancer.

 However what wasn't clear at this point was the primary source of the cancer, which can normally be identified to help direct treatment.
 I had an endoscopy and colonosopy to to rule out the stomach and colon.
 Both were negative.
 The tumour removed in surgery was sent to the labs for pathology, and blood tests were run, with the highest tumour marker levels found in my C.E.A and CA 19.9 which indicate gastro-intestinal and pancreatic/bile duct cancers respectively.
 We sought opinions in Hong Kong, Canada, Germany and the U.K, travelling to the latter carrying the "block" (tumour cells removed from my body, contained in paraffin wax) with us, so that the Royal Marsden Hospital could carry out their own pathology.
 Despite these efforts, no doctor could confirm the primary with 100% certainty, but bile duct was the conclusion with this type of cancer known as cholangiocarcinoma.
 Their second guess was cancer of the retro-peritoneum, which is treated in the same way as ovarian cancer.
-They also carried out genetic sequencing on my tumour cells to find out that I have amplified EGFR (30X), which we may target at a later date.
-There was also a mutation in TP53 which is quite common in cancer patients, but currently untreatable by conventional, FDA approved methods.
+The Marsden's molecular genetics' team carried out genomic testing (next generation sequencing) on my tumour cells to find out that I have highly amplified EGFR (30X), which we could target at a later date.
+There was also a mutation in TP53 which is very common in cancer patients, but currently untreatable by conventional, FDA approved methods.
+Niclosamide, I would later learn (in the repurposed world) may be beneficial...

 My chemo began the same weekend as the insertion of my port, made up of a cocktail of drugs collectively known as Folfirinox which was dripped into me every 2 weeks for 48 hours.
 The first session took place in hospital while they monitored me for any adverse reactions with the subsequent cycles in the clinic and at home.
 In the clinic they would administer two IVs, each lasting about a few hours, with the final IV in a "cassette" attached to my port which would drop 1ml into my bloodstream every hour for 48 hours.

-Alongside the chemo, I radically changed my lifestyle, which I have detailed in other pages, but in brief I changed my diet to a vegan whole foods one (although then shifted to ketogenic, now more balanced wholefoods plant based ), eliminated sugar, swallow around 30 different natural supplements and repurposed drugs every day and indulge in a huge amount of natural therapies e.g. infra red saunas and acupuncture.
+Alongside the chemo, I radically changed my lifestyle, which I have detailed in other pages, but in brief I changed my diet to a vegan whole foods one (although then shifted to ketogenic, now more balanced wholefoods plant based), eliminated sugar, swallow around 30 different natural supplements and repurposed drugs every day and have indulge in a huge amount of natural therapies.

 Two weeks later on January 30th, I started to experience some abdominal pain as well as fever.
 My oncologist suspected appendicitis so instructed a full body CT scan to confirm before operating.
 In fact, my appendix was fine but I had developed pelvic inflammatory disease, treatable with IV antibiotics during a 5 day hospital stay.
 More importantly, the scan showed no cancer in my body, marking the beginning of my first remission, a point noone thought we would ever reach!
 Being given this news on the morning of my 40th birthday was by the far the best present I could have received!